-- 1 Press to access the main menu. - 2 Scroll to My Info. - 3 Press under Select. - 4 Scroll to see your information: - Name Enter your name.
-See "Entering Text" on page 54. - Line 1 and Line 2 your phone numbers for phone lines 1 and 2.
-These are filled in when you receive your first Private call after enabling over-the-air security on your phone. - Private Your Private ID is the number that others use to contact you using Private ID calls.
+- 1 Press (a) to access the main menu. - 2 Scroll to My Info. - 3 Press ®. - 4 Scroll to see your information: - Name Enter your name.
+See "Entering Text" on page 87. - Line 1 and Line 2 your phone numbers for phone lines 1 and 2.
+Each is filled in when you receive your first call on that line. - Private Your Private ID is the number that others use to contact you using Private calls.
 It is filled in when you receive your first Private call. - Group ID the number of the Talkgroup you have joined. - Carrier IP the IP address assigned to your service provider.
 It is filled in when you register for packet data services. - IP1 Address and IP2 Address the IP addresses you use to access the Internet with your phone.

-Ckt - Your circuit data number is the number you use if you want to use your phone to transfer circuit data.
-See "Using Your Phone as a Modem" on page 46.
-You receive this number from your service provider.

-Note: The context-sensitive menu under My Info contains information that may be used by your service provider if there is a problem with your phone.
+- Ckt Your circuit data number is the number you use if you want to use your phone to transfer circuit data.
+See "Using Your Phone as a Modem" on page 78.
+You receive this number from your service provider. - Service Status This information may be used by your service provider if there is a problem with your phone's services.